bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

 ### Github.com

 [Github.com](https://github.com) is a network to store your repositories, essentially it is a repository of repositories.
 It is one of many available on the internet, and the most popular.
 Git != Github, although they work very well together.
 Github is a place for you to store your code or find other projects.
 It also acts as a portfolio for any code you've worked on.
 If you plan on being a developer you should have a Github account.
-We will be using Github extensivley throughout your time at Lambda School.
+We will be using Github extensively throughout your time at Lambda School.

 ## Basic terminal commands:

 > We will be using the "terminal" or "command line" throughout your time at Lambda school.
 If you are on a Mac or Linux machine, you should have the terminal and git installed already, if you are on a Windows machine I recommend installing ["git-bash"](https://git-for-windows.github.io/).

 Within our terminal we can: traverse our file structure, add files, remove files, update files, and tons more!
-The terminal is a very powerful tool for developers and you will be using it a lot in your proffesional development career.
+The terminal is a very powerful tool for developers and you will be using it a lot in your professional development career.
 It might look scary at first, but in time you will enjoy using it.
 It is best to get accustomed to it now.
 To begin we will learn the 'basic' commands:

 "List": Allows us to view the contents of the current folder we are in.
 ```bash